GigabyteBlender/AI-ChatBot-Template/README.md

 - **ChatHistoryService**: Manages saving/loading conversations
 - **UIService**: Renders messages and manages the interface
 - **MarkdownService**: Converts markdown to formatted HTML
+- **Flask Backend**: Provides user authentication and database storage

 ### Security Considerations
-- The app uses client-side storage for conversations
+- The app uses both client-side storage and server-side database
+- User passwords are hashed using Werkzeug's security functions
+- JWT tokens are used for API authentication
 - API keys should be properly managed using environment variables in production
 - Input sanitization is implemented to prevent XSS attacks

+## Deployment

+### Frontend
+- Can be deployed to any static web hosting service (Netlify, Vercel, GitHub Pages)
+- Update the `DatabaseUrl.API_URL` in config.js to point to your backend

+### Backend
+- Deploy to a server that supports Python (Heroku, DigitalOcean, AWS, etc.)
+- Set up environment variables for production:
+  - `DATABASE_URL`: Connection string for your production database
+  - `SECRET_KEY`: Secure random string for JWT token signing

 ## Roadmap

 Planned improvements:
-- User authentication
+- Enhanced user authentication with password reset
-- Server-side database for chat history
 - File upload and attachment support
 - Conversation summarization
 - Chat export functionality
 - Extended model selection options
+- User profile management
+- Chat sharing capabilities

 ## License